AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/README.md

 **Various people have contributed and made it possible to create this dataset:**

- - [Henrikki Tenkanen](https://www.researchgate.net/profile/Henrikki_Tenkanen) (Postdoctoral researcher, participation in all steps)
+ - [Henrikki Tenkanen](https://www.researchgate.net/profile/Henrikki_Tenkanen) (Postdoctoral researcher, leading the dataset production, participation in all steps)
  - Jeison Londoño Espinosa (MSc student, dataset production, programming of the DORA tool)
  - Ainokaisa Tarnanen (MSc student, created the cycling network used in this data)
  - Tuuli Toivonen (PI, leader of the research group)